 Short, thin, and petite men, however, have the challenge in that they have less room for error as their proportions have to be balanced just right.

-A custom made men’s suit is your best option if you can afford it – next to that you’ll want to go with a designer brand that emphasis classic lines but also has a slim silhouette.
+A custom-made men's suit is your best option if you can afford it — next to that, you'll want to go with a designer brand that not only specializes on classic lines, but also has a slim silhouette.

-Always have the tailor fit the suit fairly snugly – as Americans we normally wear our clothing too big – this is the worst thing you can do with your body type.
+Always have the tailor fit the suit snugly.
+As Americans, we normally wear our clothes too big – this is the worst thing you can do to your body type.
 You want as streamlined a profile as you can get with no extra cloth billowing or hanging.